 4.2.3 Market risk

-The Company is exposed to normal business risks from changes in market interest rates and currency exchange rates and from non-performance of contractual obligations by counterparties.
+The Company is exposed to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk is as follows:

 Interest rate risk

-Interest rate risk is the risk that the Company and its private fund portfolio business may be impact by the changes of interest rate of which the impact could directly affect on Company’s asset or liabilities and its obligations.
+Interest rate risk is the risk that the Company and its private fund portfolio business may be impact by the changes of interest rate of which the impact could directly affect on Company’s assets or liabilities and its obligations.
 Hence, it might have an impact on Company’s proprietary investment portfolio and clients’ portfolio under management.
 The Company’s financial asset and liability that is prone to interest rate risk such as saving deposits, clients’ collateral assets in all securities trading accounts, margin loan in credit balance account, fixed income investment and company’s subordinated debt issued to investors.

-As at 30 June 2021 and 31 December 2020, exposure to interest rate risk were as follows: